Event Descriptions / Divisions:

 Any player not informing an official that you are withdrawing prior to your scheduled tee time has violated the code of conduct.
 NO REFUNDS WILL BE GIVEN FOR ANY TOURNAMENTS.
 NO EXCEPTIONS.

 In the event a tournament is shortened due to adverse weather, players may receive a partial refund.
-The refund amount will be equal the per player costs (administration, staff, and course fees if applicable) incurred for that tournament subtracted from the entry fee paid.
+The refund amount will be equal the per player costs (administration, staff, and course fees) incurred for that tournament subtracted from the entry fee paid.
 If there is no difference between the incurred costs and the entry fee, a refund will not be available.

 In an effort to protect the field at each event, the tour officials for COGA Championship Series Golf Tour ask all players and parents to notify an official of any violations of the code of conduct.
 In the event of a violation, the final decision will be made between the officials and the players involved.
 The COGA Tournament Committee and all of its members, supporting organizations, directors, staff, agents, facilities, escorts, owners, hosts, successors, and assignees are to be free from all liability, claim, or other forms of legal action, including cost arising there from, against any incident which results in or arises out of any loss, property or personal (death included) which may be sustained by the junior, parent, or guardian during travel to, from, or participation in any of COGA Tour events.
 Membership may be suspended or canceled for full disregard of the Rules of Golf, proper golf etiquette, or for dishonest, unsportsmanlike or unbecoming conduct.